Administrative Staff

 Brenda Bergstein, 1st grade

-I’m so glad to be part of ABRS again this year!
-As a long time active Ohr Kodesh member, I have learned that I love teaching at Ohr Kodesh with all ages.
-I’ve been an ECC teacher and substitute for many years.
-This will be my fourth year at ABRS, and each year we have lots of fun and I learn something from the students too!
-Another hat that I wear at OKC is the volunteer librarian at Ohr Kodesh Salzberg Family Library.
-Using our library as my base, sharing the library books and material with our community, I’ve taught adult education classes on the History of The Printed Haggadah, the Jewish Chocolate Trail, Was King David Real or a Myth? and many other subjects.
-This summer I not only became a savta (grandmother) again, but I worked with the Ohr Kodesh ECC 3s and 4s, introducing library story times for the students that they really enjoyed.
+Brenda is so glad to be part of ABRS again this year!
+As a long time active Ohr Kodesh member, she has loved teaching all ages at Ohr Kodesh.
+Brenda has been an ECC teacher and substitute for many years, this will be her fifth year at ABRS.
+Each year, her class has lots of fun learning, and Brenda learns something from the students, too!
+Brenda is also the volunteer librarian at the Ohr Kodesh Salzberg Family Library.
+Using the library as her base, sharing the library books and material with our community, she has taught adult education classes on the History of The Printed Haggadah, the Jewish Chocolate Trail, Was King David Real or a Myth? and many other subjects.

 Yvette Epstein, 2nd grade

-This will be my 9th year teaching 2nd grade at Ohr Kodesh.
-I taught Hebrew and Judaic studies in Kindergarten, 1st and 2nd grade at JPDS for 12 years.
-I have also taught Hebrew and Judaic studies in Montessori to Kindergarten, 1st and 2nd grade for 8 years, and worked as a co-teacher at Shomrei nursery school in Silver Spring for 8 years.
-I am currently in my 4rd year teaching Hebrew in Preschool at the Hebrew Academy.
+This will be Yvette's 9th year teaching 2nd grade at Ohr Kodesh.
+She taught Hebrew and Judaic studies in Kindergarten, 1st and 2nd grade at JPDS for 12 years.
+Yvette also taught Hebrew and Judaic studies in Montessori, Kindergarten, 1st grade, and 2nd grade for 9 years, and worked as a co-teacher at Shomrei nursery school in Silver Spring for 9 years.
+She is currently in her 5th year teaching Hebrew at the Hebrew Academy.
+Yvette is looking forward to teaching your children this year, and hopes for a successful year with lots of learning and growth.
+Her class will learn about the Jewish holidays and their customs, prayers, Bible stories, the parasha of the week, conversational Hebrew, Hebrew reading and writing, and Israel.
+They will also do some projects related to holidays.
+Have a happy and healthy new year.

 Helen Ritman, 4th grade